FeatureBaseDB/featurebase/docs/configuration.md

 #### Cluster Hosts

 * Description: List of hosts in the cluster.
-Multiple hosts should be comma separated in the flag and env forms.
+Multiple hosts should be comma-separated in the flag and env forms.
 * Flag: `--cluster.hosts="localhost:10101"`
 * Env: `PILOSA_CLUSTER_HOSTS="localhost:10101"`
 * Config: